s-izumoto/nn_ert_infiltration/README.md

 **Infiltration** refers to the process by which water **penetrates the soil surface and moves into the subsurface** due to rainfall or irrigation.
 In the topsoil, infiltration occurs very rapidly, making it difficult for conventional ERT acquisition—limited by its temporal resolution—to **capture the movement of the infiltration front in real time**.
 However, characterizing near-surface infiltration is crucial for evaluating **soil permeability and infiltration capacity**.
-This repository uses OpenFOAM to **numerically reproduce near-surface water infiltration with high temporal resolution**, and then analyzes the corresponding ERT responses.
+This repository uses OpenFOAM to **numerically reproduce near-surface water (solute) infiltration with high temporal resolution**, and then analyzes the corresponding ERT responses.
 This provides a **physical foundation for visualizing and interpolating fast infiltration dynamics in the surface layer**.

 ---

 ### OpenFOAM — Numerical Simulation of Infiltration
 **OpenFOAM** is an **open-source computational fluid dynamics (CFD) software** capable of simulating fluid flow, multiphase transport, heat transfer, and reactive processes.
-Here, OpenFOAM is used to **simulate the time-evolving infiltration of water into soil**, producing **cell-wise distributions of moisture, salinity, and saturation** that are then converted into **electrical conductivity (σ) maps**.
+Here, OpenFOAM is used to **simulate the time-evolving infiltration of water (solute) into soil**, producing **cell-wise distributions of moisture, salinity, and saturation** that are then converted into **electrical conductivity (σ) maps**.

 These conductivity maps are passed to pyGIMLi, converted to **resistivity (ρ = 1/σ)**, and used for **ERT forward modelling** to compute **apparent resistivity maps**.
 Thus, OpenFOAM serves as the **physics-based data-generation stage** of the workflow, providing virtual “true states” of the subsurface.